 Next, Jesus calls the people to Him and tells them to listen and understand.
-He then says: "... it is not what goes into the mouth that defiles a person, but what comes out of the mouth; this defiles a person" (15:10-11).
+He then says: Not that which goeth into the mouth defileth a man; but that which cometh out of the mouth, this defileth a man (15:10-11).
 The Pharisees and scribes think eating without ceremonially washing their hands defiles them.
 But, Jesus explains defilement is not an exterior matter, such as only eating certain foods or washing hands a certain way.
 People are defiled by who they are on the inside.